thimens/DataMapper/README.md

 # DataMapper
 A easy-to-use and powerfull object mapper for .NET.
-It is a extension for [Database] (https://msdn.microsoft.com/en-us/library/microsoft.practices.enterpriselibrary.data.database(v=pandp.60).aspx) class of [Enterprise Library Data Access Application Block] (https://www.nuget.org/packages/EnterpriseLibrary.Data).
+Nugget package [here]() Go to the database once with a simple (or complex, it is up to you) query and have your objects (lists included!), and their nested objects, and their nested objects, and... (again, you're the boss! you decide when stop it) filled with sweet and freshly read data.
-Go to the database once with a simple (or complex, it is up to you) query and have your objects (lists included!), and their nested objects, and their nested objects, and... (again, you're the boss! you decide when stop it) filled with sweet and freshly read data.
+It's been build over a modified code of the Database class (and few more classes) of [Enterprise Library Data Access Application Block](https://msdn.microsoft.com/en-us/library/microsoft.practices.enterpriselibrary.data.database(v=pandp.60).aspx) to run over .NET Standard 2.0.

 ## Overview
-With these extensions methods, you can fill your objects directly from database.
+With these methods, you can fill your objects directly from database.
 They are:
  * Get\<T>
  * List\<T>